• Skip to primary navigation

 It pairs well with jasmine rice or riced cauliflower.

-• If using tamari or soy sauce, increase the sugar (or sugar substitute) by a ½ tsp, for a total of 1½ tsp.
+• If using tamari or soy sauce, increase the sugar (or sugar substitute) by a ½ teaspoon, for a total of 1½ teaspoons.
 Coconut aminos was used in this recipe, and it is sweeter than tamari or soy.

 • Every peanut butter brand is different.
 All-natural peanut butter that has not been refrigerated can be quite runny.
 This is what we used in this recipe.
 You may need to adjust the quantity of peanut butter or add a little liquid to accommodate any differences.